Sea of Genes: Combining Animation and Narrative Strategies to Visualize Metagenomic Data for Museums: Visualization Design

-This evaluation was conducted with 21 museum visitors recruited from nearby the exhibit prototype \footnote{There were 15 adults, 5 teenagers, and 2 child participants.
-Nine were male, and 12 were female.}.
+The evaluation was conducted with 21 museum visitors recruited near the exhibit prototype\footnote{There were 15 adults, 5 teenagers, and 2 child participants.
+Nine were male, and 12 were female.}, following an evaluation protocol similar to that of Prototype 1.
+However, in this evaluation, the evaluator did not describe anything about the exhibit since all the exhibit labels and touch interactivity were implemented.
+Instead, visitors were invited to use the prototype however they saw fit.

-Our evaluations showed that these improvements were noticed by our visitors.
-They continue to recognize community interaction and now could identify specific functions that occurred.
-We found that, similar to the first prototype, visitors understood that the exhibit was about marine microbes.
-The first layer was conveyed.
-Majority of visitors (71 percent) thought it was about the interaction of microbes, with 86 percent of visitors mentioning at least one microbial interaction when asked what they saw in the exhibit.
-These findings suggest that a majority of the visitors understood aspects of the first layer of the story: Microbes interact with each other.
-But, they continued to struggle with noticing the daily cycle, with only one-third of the visitors finding the day versus night differences interesting.
-This is despite the addition of the Gantt chart adding a redundancy as well as emphasizing temporal patterns in both the control and the label.
+This evaluation found that visitors noticed the microbial interactions; when asked what they thought the exhibit was trying to show, 71\% mentioned microbial interactions, \textbf{S1}, with 86\% of visitors mentioning at least one microbial interaction when asked what they saw in the exhibit.
+These findings suggest that a majority of the visitors understood aspects of the first layer of the story: Microbes interact with each other,~\textbf{S1}.
+But, they continued to struggle with noticing the daily cycle: Close to half of the visitor said that it was difficult to distinguish between day and night in the animation, and only one-third of the visitors mentioned a specific temporal pattern in microbial activities.
+This was despite the addition of the timeline chart and emphasizing temporal patterns in both the control and the label.

-The third layer of the story was only partially conveyed.
-Although 62 percent understood what they were observing was based on real data, only 10 percent made any mention of genes.
-A third of that group thought what they saw in the animated ocean was a representation of what researchers see.
-This is not the case.
-For example: